Rishabh10s/vpn-connector/README.md

 # vpn-connector
-A python3 script to connect/disconnect vpn using two factor authentication.
+A python3 script to connect/disconnect vpn using TOTP two factor authentication.
+It uses base32 secret for generating TOTP.

 Requirement: